Checkmarx/capital/README.md

 Description
 ----------
-c{api}tal is a vulnerable API application based on the OWASP top 10 API risks.
-It is built with Python (FastAPI) and JS (React) and it includes 10 API challenges. c{api}tal was created by CheckMarx Research team in order to provide users with a playground in which they could learn and develop their API Security skills.
-You can use c{api}tal to learn and exploit API Security vulnerabilities
+The Checkmarx research team created c{api}tal to provide users with an active playground in which they hone their API Security skills. <br> The c{api}tal application contains 10 API challenges which map to the <a href="https://owasp.org/www-project-api-security/" target="_blank">OWASP top 10 API risks</a>. <br> It is built with Python (FastAPI) and JS (React).

 c{api}tal can also be used for conducting your own API Security CTF event.